cmotc/doablesec/020-Doable-Privacy-Android.md

   * Peer-To-Peer: "Peer-To-Peer" refers to methods which require no intervention on the part of a central authority or service provider, such as Facebook or Google.
 AnTox and Tor Hidden Services are peer-to-peer networks which can be used for communication without central authorities.
-Peer-to-peer encryption is also referred to as "End-To-End" encryption, and refers to encryption schemes where only the concerned parties are involved in the encryption and decryption process.
+  * "End to End: Peer-to-peer encryption is also referred to as "End-To-End" encryption, and refers to encryption schemes where only the concerned parties are involved in the encryption and decryption process.
 This means that even if information is stolen in transit, it's meaning cannot be revealed by downgrading the strength of the encryption while the eavesdropping occurred.